 Oh, we nearly forgot – fun!
 Your happiness matters greatly.
 Without it, what is the meaning of life?

-So here’s a controversial idea, why not wipe our habit trackers clean?
+So here’s a controversial idea: why not clean our habit trackers?
 As in null, nada, zero practices.
 We don’t always need a plan.
 Discover the liberty of letting go and just waiting to see what happens.
 Serendipity needs room to breathe, creativity needs space to thrive, so often art grows out of imperfection.
-Maybe it’s your time to embrace complete freedom for a change?
+Maybe it’s your time to embrace complete freedom for a change.

 If we declutter our daily routine, new practices might come to us of their own volition and in their own time, and we’ll have the perfect conditions to welcome them with open arms into our refreshed to-do lists and reinvigorated habit journals.
 Less is more.